 First 5 ingredients: Chicken, Chicken Broth, Water, Carrots, Pumpkin

-A high-quality canned food offers adequate amounts of protein and fat.
-WholeHearted Grain-Free Boiled Chicken Dinner for adults fills this recipe with easily digestible protein that promotes healthy digestion.
+Fun fact: Any dog prefers canned food.
+A high-quality canned food that offers adequate amounts of protein and fat?
+Even better!
+WholeHearted's Boiled Chicken Dinner for adults fills this recipe with easily digestible protein that promotes healthy digestion.

 Fiber-rich ingredients (minus grains) and vitamins and minerals are also blended into the concoction to provide balanced nutrition.

-Despite the fillers, WholeHearted Grain Free Boiled Chicken Dinner is still a solid wet food choice for adult dogs since it has real meat and vegetables listed as its top-five ingredients.
+Despite the fillers, this Boiled Chicken Dinner is still a solid wet food choice for adult dogs since it has real meat and vegetables listed as its top-five ingredients.

 Chicken, as we know by now, is a good protein source and is loaded with Omega 6 fatty acids.
 These essential nutrients supply dogs with the energy they need for the day ahead and help them develop healthy bones, skin, and coats.